Cho'Gath Build Guide by 4ssaultBattery

 Carnivore.
 It's just really expensive.
 I suggest avoiding this item unless the game is just dragging on and you are looking to replace

-Abyssal Scepter for some spell vamp.
+Abyssal Mask for some spell vamp.

 The last notable mention I would like to suggest.
 With this on, you should be healing by massive amounts using your